Eigenvalue asymptotics for the damped wave equation on metric graphs: Location of high-frequency abscissas

-We begin with a simple result stating that the real part of an eigenvalue is given by minus the average of the damping coefficients on each edge with weights taken as $L^2$ norms of the wavefunction components.
+We begin with a simple result stating that the real part of an eigenvalue is given by minus the average of the damping coefficients on each edge with weights taken as square absolute values of the eigenfunctions.
 A similar claim can be stated also for the damped wave equation on manifolds (see \emph{e.g.} \cite{AL,Sj}). \begin{theorem} Let us consider a damped wave equation on a graph with $N$ edges of lengths $l_j$, bounded damping coefficients $a_j(x)$ and potentials $b_j(x)$, and the coupling conditions given by (\ref{eq-coupling}).
-If $\lambda$ is an eigenvalue of $H$ with nontrivial imaginary part $\Im(\lambda) \ne 0$, then its real part satisfies
+Then, given a non-real eigenvalue $\lambda$ of the operator $H$ defined in Section~\ref{sec-description}, its real part satisfies

 where $u_j(x)$ denotes the corresponding wavefunction components. \end{theorem} \begin{proof} Multiplying (\ref{eq-ldw1}) by $\bar u_{j}(x)$ and integrating over the $j$-th edge yields